jungmyung-lee/lifestep-internship/project5/README.md

 - **Stratified 5-fold cross-validation**
   - Preserves class balance in each fold

-- **Early stopping based on validation loss**
+- Early stopping based on a held-out validation split within each training fold
-  - Prevents overfitting
-  - Stops training when generalization no longer improves
+- The test fold is used exclusively for final evaluation

 ---